BastienFoucher/Grenat.Functional.DDD/README.md

 Entity<T>
 ````

+The goals of this lightweight library are as follow:
+- Dealing with asynchrony, concurrency and parallelism (in progress!) challenges with very few and clear code thanks to the functional programming principles.
+- Writing very thin application and infrastructure layers thus maximizing the proportion of code written in the domain layer.
-They are very useful for chaining operations thus improving the reliability and lisibility of our DDD-style C# programs.
+- Chaining operations thus improving the reliability and lisibility of our DDD-style C# programs.

 # Article series
 Before using this library, I recommend you to read my series of articles [here](https://grenat.hashnode.dev/functional-ddd-with-c-part-1-the-benefits-of-functional-thinking) first.

-# Read the test project!
+# Read the samples!
 If you need more examples than those below to use the library, have a look at the test project and the Samples directory.

 # `Option<T>`